Yoniqueeml/yt_ds_Fix_ZapretGBD/README.md

 ```
 Usage:
 Run the exe file in the folder to run the program
-(do not rename it, as reruns are caught by the file name!!!).
+(do not rename it, as reruns are caught by the file name).
-Then in the OS tray select the desired mode and run, if you need to change some flag,
-go to confs and change it.
 ```

 To check if your ISP's DPI could be circumvented, first make sure that your provider does not poison DNS answers by enabling "Secure DNS (DNS over HTTPS)" option in your browser.